-U.S. military is taking custody of two British men accused of involvement in Islamic State killings of American hostages
+U.S. taking custody of British men linked to Islamic State killings of American hostages

-Two British men accused of involvement in the Islamic State’s summary executions of Western hostages, including Americans, are being transferred into U.S. military custody because the Turkish incursion into Syria threatened their continued detention by Kurdish forces in northeastern Syria, according to U.S. officials.
+The move, a rare instance in which the United States has taken direct responsibility for Islamic State prisoners in Iraq and Syria, comes as U.S. officials scramble to ensure that Ankara’s unfolding military operation does not permit the Islamic State to regain strength.

+The roughly 40 individuals being taken into U.S. custody, all considered important Islamic State figures, had been held in a constellation of small prisons in northeastern Syria run by Syrian Kurdish forces who have been the Pentagon’s primary partner against the Islamic State in Syria.
+The Kurds are now pulling guards from those facilities to confront the unfolding Turkish assault.

-The pair — part of a group of four British militants dubbed the “Beatles” by their hostages — were being detained with the goal of putting them on trial in the United States, said a senior U.S. official, who like others spoke on the condition of anonymity to discuss a sensitive matter.
-That official said the two men had been taken to Iraq; other officials said they and other high-value detainees were being placed in U.S. military custody but could not say where they were being taken.
+The British pair – part of a group of four British militants dubbed the “Beatles” by their hostages – were being detained with the goal of putting them on trial in the United States, said a senior U.S. official, who like others spoke on the condition of anonymity to discuss a sensitive matter.
+That official said the two men – Alexanda Kotey and El Shafee Elsheikh – had been taken to Iraq; other officials said recent administration discussions about the fate of those prisoners had examined the possibility of bringing them to Iraq.
+It was not clear whether that had occurred or whether they had been taken somewhere else.

+“We are taking some of the most dangerous ISIS fighters out,” President Donald Trump said at the White House on Wednesday, using an acronym for the Islamic State.
+“We are taking them out and putting them in different locations, where it’s secure. . . .
+We have a certain number of ISIS fighters that are particularly bad, and we wanted to make sure that nothing happened with them in respect to getting out.”

-A criminal prosecution in the United States rests on the ability to obtain evidence from British authorities — a matter being litigated in the Supreme Court of the United Kingdom, the official said.
+A criminal prosecution in the United States rests on the ability to obtain evidence from British authorities – a matter being litigated in the Supreme Court of the United Kingdom.
+In recent days, Attorney General William Barr asked Trump to make securing the detention of the two men a “priority” so they could be eventually prosecuted in the United States, and the president “immediately agreed,” according to a person familiar with the matter who spoke on the condition of anonymity to discuss internal deliberations.

-The British men are accused of involvement in the beheading of journalist James Foley and other Western hostages.
+The British men are accused of involvement in the beheading of Americans James Foley, Steven Sotloff and Peter Kassig, as well as other Western hostages.

-The disclosures come in the wake of President Donald Trump’s decision announced late Sunday to begin pulling troops out of northeastern Syria, effectively greenlighting the Turkish offensive that began Wednesday against U.S.-allied Kurds.

-The Turkish attack on Kurdish forces raised concerns about the ability of the Kurds to maintain control over thousands of Islamic State detainees, as well as tens of thousands of women and children housed in separate camps, some of whom are militant supporters.
+The Turkish attack on Kurdish forces raised concerns about the ability of the Kurds to maintain control over thousands of Islamic State detainees and tens of thousands of women and children housed in separate camps, some of whom are militant supporters.

 “This is like a victory for the ISIS fighters.
-I just think it’s appalling,” said Diane Foley, the victim’s mother, using an acronym for the Islamic State.
+I just think it’s appalling,” said Diane Foley, James Foley’s mother.
 “It’s an abdication of our responsibility to ensure safety for our own citizens and allies.”

-If the Kurds abandon detention facilities to press all of their troops into the fight with Turkey, officials say the U.S. Defense Department has orders not to intervene beyond moving the group of high-value detainees to Iraq.
-Kurdish officials have warned they are already struggling to control a camp that holds as many as 30,000 Islamic State loyalists, including about 10,000 foreigners.
+Officials have said the U.S. military had orders not to intervene if the Kurds abandoned detention facilities to press all of their troops into the fight with Turkey.
+That position appears to be changing now as the military takes custody of a small portion of those detainees, suggesting the Pentagon is revising its plans amid a fast-moving situation.

-“We now face the very real prospect of 10,000 ISIS prisoners rejoining the battlefield,” Sen. Jeanne Shaheen, D-N.H., said in a statement Wednesday.
+“We now face the very real prospect of 10,000 ISIS prisoners rejoining the battlefield,” Sen. Jeanne Shaheen, D.-N.H., said in a statement Wednesday.

-Mohammed Emwazi, the man who killed Americans James Foley, Steven Sotloff, Peter Kassig and other hostages in 2014, was killed in a drone strike the following year.
-A fourth American, Kayla Mueller, was killed while being held hostage by Islamic State, but the exact cause of her death was not confirmed.
+Mohammed Emwazi, the man who killed Foley, Sotloff, Kassig and other hostages in 2014, was killed in a drone strike the following year.
+A fourth American, Kayla Mueller, was killed while being held hostage by the Islamic State, but the exact cause of her death was not confirmed.

-Two of Emwazi’s British associates, Alexanda Kotey and El Shafee Elsheikh, had been in custody of the Kurdish-led Syrian Democratic Forces.

-Their potential transfer to the United States has been delayed by Elsheikh’s mother, Maha Elgizouli, who has challenged the British government’s decision not to prosecute her son in Britain.
-She has also sued the British government to block any evidence-sharing with U.S. prosecutors without legal assurance that her son will not be executed.
+Kotey and Elsheikh had been in custody of the Kurdish-led Syrian Democratic Forces.
+Their potential transfer to the United States for trial has been delayed by Elsheikh’s mother, Maha Elgizouli, who has challenged the British government’s decision not to prosecute her son in Britain.
+She also has sued the British government to block any evidence-sharing with U.S. prosecutors without legal assurance that her son will not be executed.

 “Mrs. Elgizouli is solely concerned to protect her son from the death penalty,” attorney Edward Fitzgerald said in a July hearing before the Supreme Court of the United Kingdom.
-“She recognizes that they should face justice … But she submits that they should face justice in this country.”
+“She recognizes that they should face justice. . . .
+But she submits that they should face justice in this country.”

+British authorities for years have said they would prefer to see the two charged in the United States.

 Prosecutors in the United States would seek to convict Kotey and Elsheikh as conspirators in hostage-taking resulting in death, a charge that carries a potential death sentence, according to U.S. officials.